Applying to the OSHA Occupational Medicine Elective

 - Notify the Office of Occupational Medicine and Nursing in advance for any absences for resident training at home institution or other sites; medical conferences, or planned annual leave.

 Residents will rotate in two month blocks of instruction, scheduled as follows:

-The November-December training block is only open to residents who are not eligible for OSHA funding for travel and lodging (e.g. Active Duty Military, Federal or State employees, non-US citizens, or residents training in one of the Baltimore-Washington area residency programs).
+The September-October and November-December training blocks are usually only open to residents who are not eligible for OSHA funding for travel and lodging (e.g. Active Duty Military, Federal or State employees, non-US citizens, or residents training in one of the Baltimore-Washington area residency programs).

 Interested residents should submit a current curriculum vitae, a brief (1-2 paragraphs) statement of interest describing why they would like to pursue the elective and any special occupational medicine interests and a letter of good standing from their residency program director by e-mail, fax, or US Postal Service Mail to: